Rules & Regulation

 Own risk

-By registering, swimmers confirm that they agree that participation is entirely at their own risk and responsibility.
+By registering, swimmers confirm that they agree that participation is entirely at their own responsibility and risk.

 Have your insurances in order